DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-03-30-managing-accredited-providers-on-behalf-of-training-partners.md

 The final step is to check your answers.
 The user can change both the provider and description of the accredited provider.

-Once they submit the page, we notified users of the accredited provider that their organisation has been added to the training partner as an accredited provider.
+Once they submit the page, we notify all users of the accredited provider that their organisation has been added to the training partner as an accredited provider.

-### Editing ‘About an accredited provider’
+### Editing ‘About the accredited provider’

-When a user clicks the change link next to the ‘About the accredited provider’, they’re taken to a page where they change the accredited provider's description.
+When users select the change link next to ‘About the accredited provider’, they’re taken to a page where they change the accredited provider's description.

 Users must enter 100 words or fewer.

 ### Removing an accredited provider

-When a user clicks the remove link next to the accredited provider’s name on the ‘Accredited providers’ list, they’re taken to a page to confirm the removal of the accredited provider.
+When a user selects the remove link next to the accredited provider’s name on the ‘Accredited providers’ list, they’re taken to a page to confirm the removal of the accredited provider.

-If the accredited provider does not ratify any courses the training partner runs, the user can remove them.
+If the accredited provider has not been attached to a course in Publish, the user can remove them.

-If the accredited provider does ratify courses run by the training partner, we show a page explaining why the user cannot remove the accredited provider.
+If the accredited provider is attached to a course, the user cannot remove them.
+They must detach the accredited provider from all courses before removing them.
+We show a page explaining why the user cannot remove the accredited provider.

 ### Validation rules